SlavisaDurdic/Data-Analytics/README.md

 Data has been collected in/from different formats/sources:
 - Excel (for example, Superstore and Eurovision are projects that use this data type)
-- CSV (for example, ATP is a project that uses this data type)
+- CSV (for example, ATP and Apple Stock Data are projects that use this data type)
 - JSON (for example, Star Wars and Belgrade Weather are projects that uses this data type)
 - PDF (for example, MSFT Income Statement is a project that uses this data type)
 - URL (for example, Animal Speed is a project that uses data from this datasource)
 - REST API (for example, Belgrade Weather is a project that uses data from this datasource)
+- Yahoo Finance via yfinance python library (for example, Apple Stock Data is a project that uses this datasource)
 - BigQuery (PowerBI datasets are based on BigQuery tables)
-- MySQL database (served as a destination database for PowerBI datasets, but also used for Tableau dataset analyses)
+- MySQL database (served as a destination database for PowerBI datasets, but also used for Tableau and Looker dataset analyses)

 ## DATA CLEANSING

 Not all datasets were ready for use, so more or less of data cleaning was required now and then, which has been done via different tools:
 - Excel / CSV (US crime, Wildlife Strikes)
-- Python (World Bank population)
+- Python (World Bank population, Apple Stock Data)
 - Tableau (MSFT Income Statement, Belgrade Weather) / PowerBI Power Query (London crime, Animal Speed) / Looker Studio (Startup Venture Funding)

 ## DATA ANALYSIS AND VISUALIZATION